Milford Sound: History

+In the deed of sale to the New Zealand Company in 1848, Milford Sound was misnamed as Whakatipu Waiti (or Whakatipa Waita on the deeds map), which was corrected in the purchase deed for Southland to Piopiotahi.
+Piopiotahi also refers to a torrent going into the fiord.
+Following the passage of the Ngāi Tahu Claims Settlement Act 1998, the name of the fiord was officially altered to Milford Sound / Piopiotahi.

 While Fiordland as such remained one of the least-explored areas of New Zealand up to the 20th century, Milford Sound's natural beauty soon attracted national and international renown, and led to the discovery of the McKinnon Pass in 1888, soon to become a part of the new Milford Track, an early walking tourism trail.
-In the same year, the low watershed saddle between the Hollyford River and the Cleddau River was discovered, where the Homer Tunnel was to be developed about sixty years later to provide road access.
+In the same year, the low watershed saddle between the Hollyford River and the Cleddau River was discovered.
+Sixty years later, this became the location for the Homer Tunnel, providing road access.

-As of the 2006 census, just 120 people lived in Milford Sound, most of them working in tourism or conservation.
+As of the 2006 census, 120 people lived in Milford Sound, most of them working in tourism or conservation.

 Tourism

 Overview

 Milford Sound attracts between 550,000 and 1 million visitors per year.
 This makes the sound one of New Zealand's most-visited tourist spots even with its remote location and long journey times from the nearest population centres.
-Many tourists take one of the boat tours which usually last one to two hours.
+Many tourists take one of the boat tours, which usually last one to two hours.
 They are offered by several companies, departing from the Milford Sound Visitors' Centre.

 Tramping, canoeing, and some other water sports are possible.
 A small number of companies also provide overnight boat trips.
-There is otherwise only limited accommodation at the sound, and only a very small percentage of tourists stay more than the day.
+There is otherwise only limited accommodation at the sound, and only a very small percentage of tourists stay more than one day.
 Tourists usually stay in Te Anau or Queenstown.